A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: Introduction

 The outline of this paper is as follows.
-In Section \ref{section_related_work}, related works on redundancy, closed-chain and formation constraints of the \emph{MRS} will be reviewed.
 Section \ref{section_problem_definition} will give a formal definition of the motion planning problem in detail.
-After that, we will introduce the proposed hierarchical framework in Section \ref{section_motion_planner}.
-The feasibility and superiority of the motion planner will be verified by simulation and real-world experiments in Section \ref{section_exp}.
+After that, we will introduce the proposed framework in Section \ref{section_motion_planner}.
+The feasibility and superiority of the framework will be verified by simulation and real-world experiments in Section \ref{section_exp}.
 Finally, the paper is concluded in Section \ref{section_conclusion}.